Bruins Goalie Jaroslav Halak's Success Against Rangers Continues

 The Bruins goaltender stopped all 21 shots he faced in Boston’s 1-0 win over the New York Rangers on Friday night.
 The shutout marked the 51st of Halak’s career.

-The 35-year-old has has tremendous success against the Rangers.
-Halak has posted a 23-8-1 record against them throughout his career.
+The 35-year-old has had tremendous success against the Rangers, posting a 23-8-1 record against them throughout his career.

 So, what is it about these guys that makes him play out his mind?